 About Mark Glickman

-Dr. Mark Glickman is Research Professor of Health Policy and Management at the Boston University School of Public Health, and Senior Statistician at the Center for Health Quality, Outcomes, and Economics Research, a Veterans Administration Center of Excellence.
-He is also visiting faculty at the Harvard University Statistics Department where he has been teaching both introductory and advanced statistics courses for the past several years.
+Dr. Mark Glickman is Research Professor of Health Policy and Management at the Boston University School of Public Health, and Senior Statistician at the Center for Healthcare Organization and Implementation Research, a Veterans Administration Center of Innovation.
+He is also visiting professor at the Harvard University Statistics Department where he has been teaching both introductory and advanced statistics courses for the past several years.
 His research interests are primarily in the areas of statistical models for rating competitors in games and sports, and in statistical methods applied to problems in health services research.

 Dr. Glickman's long-standing interest in methods for rating competitors in games and sports arose from his involvement in playing tournament chess, where he attained the title of U.S. national master in 1988.
 Dr. Glickman is known for having invented the Glicko and Glicko-2 rating systems, both of which have been adopted by many gaming organizations internationally.
 These models stemmed from his Harvard docotoral dissertation on foundational probability models for rating competitors with time-varying abilities, a topic on which he has since published a number of scholarly papers, including methods for pairing competitors in tournaments.